-If you’re in Automatic mode, images and PDF pages (PDF is currently iOS only) will import to the bottom layer to make tracing easy.
+If you’re in Automatic mode, images and PDF pages will import to the bottom layer to make tracing easy.
 If you’re in Manual mode, they will appear in your currently active layer, allowing you to stay in control of your content.
 You can always select and drag the image into a different layer.

 1 - Select the image.
 2 - Drag it onto a new or alternate layer.
 3 - Let go of the image.
 It will return to its original location on the canvas, but in the new layer.

 If you intend to draw right on top of the image or plan, try lowering the opacity of the layer first.
 Tap the image layer, tap it again to bring up its menu, and slide the opacity bar down.